Best Coffee Maker for RV: 7 Awesome Choices

 Things to Consider Before Buying an RV Coffee Maker

-Focus on answering a few key priorities and choosing an RV coffee maker that can deliver a quality cup of coffee, and you should be all set.
+Focus on answering these few key priorities and choosing an RV coffee maker that can deliver a quality cup of coffee, and you'll be all set.

 How big is this thing in the first place?

-When it comes to RVs, size is everything.
-So you’re going to want to keep an eye out for a mini coffee maker for your RV rather than any larger models that’ll take up too much space – or fall right off the counter!
+When it comes to RVs, size is everything (1).
+So you’re going to want to keep an eye out for a mini coffee maker for your RV rather than any larger models that’ll take up too much space – or fall right off the counter.
+Your regular, home use coffee maker may be great in a normal situation, but in a cramped RV it will drive you crazy.

 Convenience and clean-up